DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Experiments

-\textbf{Datasets.} We select five real-world datasets of various sizes and types in our experiments.
-The detailed data statistics can be accessed at Table~\ref{table:dataset_stat} in Appendix~\ref{section:dataset_details}.
-Graph snapshots are created by splitting the data using suitable time windows such that each snapshot has an equitable number of interactions.
-In each snapshot, the edge weights are determined by the number of interactions. \\ \textbf{Link prediction task.}~ To compare the performance of \DGT with baselines, we follow the evaluation strategy in~\citep{goyal2018dyngem,zhou2018dynamic,sankar2018dynamic} by training a logistic regression classifier taking two node embeddings as input for dynamic graph link prediction.
-Specifically, we learn the dynamic node representations on snapshot graphs $\{\mathcal{G}_1, \ldots, \mathcal{G}_T\}$ and evaluate \DGT by predicting links at $\mathcal{G}_{T+1}$.
+\paragraph{Link prediction.} To compare \our with baselines, we follow the evaluation strategy in~\cite{goyal2018dyngem,zhou2018dynamic,sankar2018dynamic} by training a logistic regression classifier taking two node embeddings as input for dynamic graph link prediction.
+Specifically, we learn the dynamic node representations on snapshot graphs $\{\mathcal{G}_1, \ldots, \mathcal{G}_T\}$ and evaluate \our by predicting links at $\mathcal{G}_{T+1}$.
 For evaluation, we consider all links in $\mathcal{G}_{T+1}$ as positive examples and an equal number of sampled unconnected node pairs as negative examples.
-We split $20\%$ of the edge examples for training the classifier, $20\%$ of examples for hyper-parameters tuning, and the rest $60\%$ of examples for model performance evaluation following the practice of existing studies (e.g.,~\citep{sankar2018dynamic}).
-We evaluate the link prediction performance using Micro- and Macro-AUC scores, where the Micro-AUC is calculated across the link instances from all the time-steps while the Macro-AUC is computed by averaging the AUC at each time-step.
+We split $20\%$ of the edge examples for training the classifier, $20\%$ of examples for hyper-parameters tuning, and the rest $60\%$ of examples for model performance evaluation following the practice of existing studies (e.g.,~\cite{sankar2018dynamic}).
+We evaluate the link prediction performance using Micro and Macro scores, where the Micro is calculated across the link instances from all the time-steps while the Macro is computed by averaging the AUC at each time-step.
 During inference, all nodes in the testing set (from $60\%$ edge samples in $\mathcal{G}_{T+1}$) are selected as the target nodes.
-To scale the inference of the testing sets of any sizes, we compute the full attention by first splitting all self-attentions into multiple chunks then iteratively compute the self-attention in each chunk (as shown in Figure~\ref{fig:evaluation_full_gradient}).
-Since only a fixed number of self-attention is computed at each iteration, we significantly reduce \DGT's inference memory consumption.
-We also repeat all experiments three times with different random seeds. \\ \textbf{Baselines.}~ We compare with several state-of-the-art methods as baselines including both static and dynamic graph learning algorithms.
-For static graph learning algorithms, we compare against \textsc{Node2Vec}~\citep{grover2016node2vec} and \textsc{GraphSAGE}~\citep{hamilton2017inductive}.
-To make the comparison fair, we feed these static graph algorithms the same temporal-union graph used in \DGT rather than any single graph snapshots.
-For dynamic graph learning algorithms, we compare against \textsc{DynAERNN}~\citep{goyal2020dyngraph2vec}, \textsc{DynGEM}~\citep{goyal2018dyngem}, \textsc{DySAT}~\citep{sankar2018dynamic}, and EvolveGCN~\citep{pareja2020evolvegcn}.
-We use the official implementations for all baselines and select the best hyper-parameters for both baselines and \DGTE.
-Notice that we only compare with dynamic graph algorithms that takes a set of temporal ordered snapshot graph as input, and leave the study on other dynamic graph structure (e.g., continuous time-step algorithms~\citep{xu2020inductive,rossi2020temporal}) as a future direction.
-More details on experiment configurations are deferred to Appendix~\ref{section:exp_config} and more results (Figure~\ref{fig:time_step_curve}, Table~\ref{table:single_step_link_prediction_new_edge}~and~\ref{table:memory_time}) are deferred to Appendix~\ref{section:link_pred_appendix}.
+To scale the inference of the testing sets of any sizes, we compute the full-attention by first splitting all self-attentions into multiple chunks then iteratively compute the self-attention in each chunk.
+Since only a fixed number of self-attention is computed at each iteration, we significantly reduce \oure's inference memory consumption.
+We also repeat all experiments three times with different random seeds.